 PHR has been investigating human rights violations in Iraq for three decades.

-In the wake of the regime’s brutal Anfal campaign in the late 1980s, in which tens of thousands of Kurds disappeared, PHR investigators travelled to Iraqi Kurdistan to help exhume, identify, and determine the probable cause and manner of death of victims found buried in single and mass graves.
+In 1991, PHR investigators traveled to Iraqi Kurdistan to help exhume, identify, and determine the probable cause and manner of death of victims found buried in single and mass graves.

 Also that year, PHR conducted an investigation into the serious medical consequences of Iraq’s invasion of Kuwait.
 Our team found evidence of assaults on health professionals, interference with the delivery of health care, the stripping of medicine and medical supplies from health facilities, and the stationing of military personnel in hospitals – all violations of international humanitarian law and international human rights law.

 In 1998 PHR’s report, “Winds of Death,” contained evidence that Iraq’s army had attacked Kurdish villages with bombs containing mustard gas and an unknown lethal nerve agent.

 In the report, PHR investigators used a survey and medical examinations to corroborate accounts of chemical weapons attacks.
 In 1993, their findings were further supported by soil samples taken by a PHR and Human Rights Watch team investigating casualties of the Anfal Campaign.
 Those samples were analyzed by the British Chemical & Biological Defence Establishment (CBDE), a British Ministry of Defence laboratory.
 The CBDE tests found trace amounts of the compounds that comprise mustard gas and sarin.